RP6502-RIA¶

 RW0 and RW1 are two portals to the same 64K XRAM.
 Having only one portal would make moving XRAM very slow since data would have to buffer in 6502 RAM.
 Ideally, you won’t move XRAM and can use the pair for better optimizations.

 STEP0 and STEP1 are reset to 1.
 These are signed so you can go backwards and reverse data.
-These adders allow for very fast sequential access, which typically make up for the slightly slower random access as compared to 6502 RAM.
+These adders allow for very fast sequential access, which typically makes up for the slightly slower random access compared to 6502 RAM.

 RIA_ADDR0 = 0x1000;